calmjs/calmjs.dev/README.rst

 Introduction
 ------------

-Python packages can ship JavaScript code.
-This situation is commonly found in situations where frontend functionalities that enhance user experience that require interactions with backend Python code running on the server.
+Python packages can contain arbitrary resource files, which can include JavaScript sources.
+This situation is commonly found in packages that provide frontend functionalities that enhance user experience that require interactions with a related backend Python code running on the server provided by the given package.
 In order to facilitate the testing of those JavaScript code from those Python packages, commonly `Node.js`_ packages and frameworks are often used to achieve this.

-However, the configurations files for the Node.js/JavaScript package dependencies, along with the building of artifacts and testing of the JavaScript provided by those Python packages are very specific to the project and generally not portable.
-If multiple such packages are required for a downstream Python project, the scripts and definition files for building of artifacts and testing generally have to be manually modified, which is typically a very aggravating and error-prone process.
+Typically, for the management of this dependency, this often require two or more separate package management systems that are not properly aware of each other, resulting in often cumbersome linkage or needless duplication of packages installed on a given system.
+Moreover, the configurations files for the Node.js/JavaScript package dependencies, along with the building of artifacts and testing of the JavaScript provided by those Python packages are very specific to the given project and generally not portable.
+If multiple such packages are required for a downstream Python project, the scripts and definition files for building of artifacts and testing generally have to be manually modified, which is often a very aggravating and error-prone process.

 The Calmjs framework, however, provides the means for Python packages to declare the JavaScript modules they are to export, and this package,